 Cultural resources projects often recover diverse collections of artifacts and specimens, including items made of clay, stone, shell, metal, mineral, and animal bone, as well as preserved seeds, pollen, and other plant remains.
-Desert Archaeology’s efficient team of in-house specialists brings years of expertise and innovation to bear on a wide range of artifact and biological analyses.
+Desert Archaeology’s efficient team of in-house specialists brings years of expertise and innovation to a wide range of artifact and biological analyses.

 Decorated ceramics are a key source of the highly refined chronological information that is essential to accurate, cost-effective archaeological research.
 Desert Archaeology’s specialists have made significant refinements to both the Tucson Basin and Phoenix Basin ceramic typologies, resulting in much finer chronological resolution than was possible before and major new insights into social change in the past.

 Since the 1980s, Desert Archaeology has developed innovative petrographic methods to determine where sand-tempered ceramics were manufactured.
 Our baseline geological studies allow us to provide rapid, accurate, and fine-scaled ceramic provenance identifications for many areas of the Greater Southwest.
-We also provide instrumental analyses that address a wide range of additional research issues.
+We also provide instrumental analyses that address a wide range of materials composition research issues.